 We all love sharing the things we love.
-It is actually the entire purpose of a place like Panels!
-We do have the occasional “stay away from this” or “this made me mad,” but overall Panels is a fantastic place to showcase and talk about what touched us, amazed us, made us laugh or cry.
+Showcasing and talking about what touched us, amazed us, made us laugh or cry.
 I hate the concept of guilty pleasure.
 I strongly believe that you should love what you love.
 Period.
 And somehow certain things are better appreciated if they stay hidden.

 There is a category of books that I do not really talk about, and not for lack of having enjoyed them.
 Across comics and prose, these are the ones I do not want to share because I liked them too much.
 Sometimes a story, a character, a tone resonates so much with you that it becomes hard to talk about.